 The computer term given to each digit of a binary number is a bit (a contraction of “binary digit”).
 Eight bits make up a byte.
 Four bits is called a nibble, a play on words that shows even old-school computer scientists had a sense of humor.

 A computer’s limited memory means it can normally deal with numbers up to a certain length.
 Each register, for example, is usually 32 or 64 bits in length, which is why we speak of 32-bit and 64-bit CPUs.

 Therefore, a 32-bit CPU can handle a maximum base-number of 4,294,967,295, which is the base 2 number

 11111111111111111111111111111111.
 That is 32 ones—count them!

-A computer can handle numbers larger than the CPU maximum, but the calculations must be split up and managed in a special and longer way, much like the long multiplication you performed in school.
+It’s possible for a computer to handle numbers larger than the CPU maximum, but the calculations have to be split up and managed in a special and longer way, much like the long multiplication you performed in school.

-Working with binary numbers can become tedious because writing or typing them can take a long time.
-For this reason, in computer programming, we often use another number format known as hexadecimal or hex for short.
+As you can imagine, working with binary numbers can become quite tedious because it can take a long time to write or type them.
+For this reason, in computer programming, we often use another number format known as hexadecimal, or hex for short.
 This is base 16.

 Of course, there aren’t 16 distinct numbers to use for digits; there are only 10.
 To supplement these, we use the first six letters, a through f.

 They are equivalent to decimal numbers like so:

 Here’s a base 16 example using the same format as before: